strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 );
 ```

-Of course, this introduced a problem inside of our code.
-The if statemnet will still work, but the else statement is posing a problem here.
+Of course, this introduces a problem inside of our code.
+The if statement will still work, but the else statement is posing a problem here.
 If the else is executed, the stream that is returned by the `map` operator (so before the `switchMap`) is of type `Observable<Observable<<boolean>>`.
 That's not what we need.
 The `switchMap` operator needs to be applied to an `Observable` with our selected items.

 To fix this, we don't need to return the `dialog$` but: